Mining for Strong Gravitational Lenses with Self-supervised Learning

 \subsubsection{Training and validation sets}

-As described in Section~\ref{sec:data_lenses}, our efforts in compiling a list of known lenses from the literature and cross-matching them with our DR9 galaxy images yielded a total of 1,615 well defined lens images in the south region.
-We use a random selection of 70$\%$ (1,130) of these lenses for training and save the remaining 30$\%$ (485) for validation.
+As described in Section~\ref{sec:data_lenses}, our efforts in compiling a list of known lenses from the literature and cross-matching them with our DR9 galaxy images yielded a total of 1615 well-defined lens images in the south region.
+We use a random selection of 70$\%$ (1130) of these lenses for training and save the remaining 30$\%$ (485) for validation.
 We do not train on any images from the north region or on sources with \zmag $> 20$, and only use these for lens searching.
-Unlike some previous supervised CNN lens identification works, we do not not hand-select the non-lens samples to visually resemble different types of galaxy and cluster morphologies.
-Hand-selection is labor-intensive and can artificially inflate the occurrence of specific galaxy types in the training set as compared to the full dataset that we will be performing the lens search on.
-Instead, we simply select non-lens samples randomly from the full dataset, excluding those with a lensing galaxy near the central galaxy and those flagged as lenses in other data sets but hard to distinguish visually in DR9 imaging.
+Unlike some previous supervised CNN lens identification works, we do not hand-select the nonlens samples to visually resemble different types of galaxy and cluster morphologies.
+Hand selection is labor intensive and can artificially inflate the occurrence of specific galaxy types in the training set as compared to the full dataset that we will be performing the lens search on.
+Instead, we simply select nonlens samples randomly from the full dataset, excluding those with a lensing galaxy near the central galaxy and those flagged as lenses in other data sets but hard to distinguish visually in DR9 imaging.
 This approach allows for greater coverage of the survey with minimal manual effort and allows us to build training and validation sets that actually reflect the scarcity of lensed galaxies ($\mathcal{O}(10^{-4})$) expected in the data.

-Our random selection of non-lenses from the true data distribution introduces a small amount of class leakage, where undiscovered lenses are mislabeled, but the effects of this leakage are marginal due to the rarity of lenses.
-To confirm this, we experimented with using an initial linear model to predict labels for the training and validation non-lenses and then visually examined the images with the highest predictions to identify and remove this contamination.
-However, retraining the linear classification model with these more accurate labels returned highly similar predictions, so we kept the original training and validation labels.
+Our random selection of nonlenses from the true data distribution introduces a small amount of class leakage, where undiscovered lenses are mislabeled, but the effects of this leakage are marginal due to the rarity of lenses.
+To confirm this, we experimented with using an initial linear model to predict labels for the training and validation nonlenses and then visually examined the images with the highest predictions to identify and remove this contamination.
+However, the level of contamination was small ($\sim$40 of the 4 million ``nonlenses'' were later found to be lens candidates), and retraining the linear classification model with these more accurate labels returned highly similar predictions, so we kept the original training and validation labels.